RyanStan/rustcask/README.md

 Read workloads also perform well, as they require only a single disk seek, and the operating system's caching layers eliminate many disk accesses anyways.

+## Data file merging
+Bitcask accepts dir.
+Blazingtly fast keystore just writes keydir to active data file.
+Locks on writer so concurrent reads are ok

+Bitcask automatically spawns a merge process in background when you open the rustcask dir.
+Uses a Tokio runtime to schedule the task.
+Super cool.
+You can specify the merge configuration in the conf.

 ## Todos